 Very few is any foreigners would buy land with these type of title deeds and most foreigners in Thailand will insist on buying a Chanote title deed.
 See this website for more details about the Chanote title deed.
 Most foreigners who have property disputes would be those who did not do a property due diligence on the property they bought.
 There have over the years in Thailand been many property scams highlighted in the Thai media.
-Many of these foreign buyers lost their property as either the property was developed on government land or on land designated for wildlife.
-This is normally what can occur when you do not seek independent legal advice and do a proper due diligence on either the land, property or the developer.
+Many of these foreign buyers lost their property.
+This as either the property was developed on government land or on land designated for wildlife.
+This is normally what can occur when you do not seek independent legal advice.
+This and do a proper due diligence on either the land, property or the developer.

 Most expats and those who have lived in Thailand for a few years.
 They know the pit falls in the property market well.
 Most will have a law firm in Thailand do a property report on the property they are buying even when the property developer is well known and has an excellent reputation in Thailand.
 See the article on the most common property problems in Thailand.
 This which people experience and also the property scams in the past in Thailand as highlighted in the local media.

 Always seek proper legal advice when dealing in property in Thailand as the property market is very loosely regulated.
 Even though the Thai Government had over the past few years brought Consumer Courts to the general public.
 Recovering your money can cost you more than what you lost.
 The Asian Financial Crisis was an excellent example.
 This of why you should always do your homework before you buy property in Thailand.